lmfit/uncertainties/doc/user_guide.rst

 ..
 Basic examples:

-Numbers with uncertainties can be printed conveniently.
-The nominal value and the uncertainty have the **same precision** by default:
+Numbers with uncertainties can be printed conveniently:

 >>> print x
 0.200+/-0.010